DewGew/domoboard/README.md

 sudo systemctl start dzgaboard.service
 ```

-Please note that if you are running Domoboard on ports <= 1024 a user with permissions needs to be specified (User and Group under [Service]).
+Please note that if you are running Dzgaboard on ports <= 1024 a user with permissions needs to be specified (User and Group under [Service]).
 Otherwise Domoboard cannot bind to the port due to a permission denied error.

 # Configuration

-Just one config is used to configure Domoboard.
+Just one config is used to configure Dzgaboard.
 A example can be found the applications root ("example.conf").
 The following display components are currently supported:
 - top_tiles
 - switches
   - switch